-SECDED-protected physical register file for an out-of-order RISC-V core.
-It is delivered as a licensable soft-IP block engineered as an ASIL-B Safety Element out of Context — not just RTL, but the complete functional-safety work package needed to carry it into an ISO 26262 program:
+SECDED ECC overlay for an out-of-order RISC-V physical register file — encode-on-write, decode-correct-on-read, background scrub… It is delivered as a licensable soft-IP block engineered as an ASIL-B Safety Element out of Context — not just RTL, but the complete functional-safety work package needed to carry it into an ISO 26262 program:

 Synthesizable RTL